-The Commission notes that several of the new provisions included in the Draft Rule will have implications for existing market participants and AEMO.
+The Commission notes that several of the new provisions included in the Rule as made will have implications for existing market participants and AEMO.
 These new provisions will commence from the date when the relevant version of the Rules is released.

-In particular, all Generators will be required to update the RUGs which they have provided to AEMO, in order to ensure that their RUG matches the requirements included in the amended Chapter 10 definition included in the Draft Rule.
-The Commission notes that under clause S5.2.4(d)(2), Generators are required to keep this information up to date at all times.
+In particular, all Generators will be required to update the RUGs which they have provided to AEMO, in order to ensure that their RUG matches the requirements included in the amended Chapter 10 definition included in the Rule as made.
+The Commission notes that under clause S5.2.4(d)(2) Generators are required to keep this information up to date at all times.

 The Commission notes clause S5.2.4(d)(3), which allows AEMO to request Generators to update any information provided to AEMO under S5.2.4(b).
-It may be appropriate for AEMO to utilise this power to remind Generators of their new obligations as contained in the Draft Rule.
+It may be appropriate for AEMO to utilise this power to remind Generators of their new obligations as contained in the Rule as made.